-aWe will be focusing oWhat’s happening this half term?
+What’s happening this half term?

-Our main focus in Maths this half term is multiplication and division.
-We will be focusing on the 6,7 and 9 times tables as well as multiplying and dividing whole numbers by 10 and 100.
-There will be opportunities to catch up with any lost learning during lockdown and we will revisit some of the Year 3 curriculum during starters and morning activities.
-We will be developing different calculating strategies and finding many different ways to solve problems.
+Our focus in Maths this half term and next will be consolidating our fraction knowledge and then moving on to decimals.
+There will be opportunities to catch up with any lost learning during lockdown and we will revisit some of the previous term’s curriculum during starters and morning activities.
+The children will also continue to work on their times tables, which I am pleased to say is going brilliantly and the children are showing great resilience with this.
+We will be developing different calculating strategies and finding many ways to solve problems.
 We will continue to work on daily problems to test our reasoning skills and will be working in pairs to solve open ended problems.